ssembatya-dennis/Ductic-Monitoring-System/PLAN.md

 ## The Core Features (MVP)

-Since I have decided to build this Kanban board in **vanilla JavaScript**, I am primarily going to first focus on the very basic functionality of the board and maybe after ensuring that everything works fine as expected, I'll re-visit this project later and add advanced functionality like changing themes, adding user Authentication with Firebase, integrating with external API's and much more.
+Since I've decided to build this Kanban board in **vanilla JavaScript**, I am primarily going to first focus on the very basic functionality of the board and later lone after ensuring that everything works fine as expected, I can then re-visit back this project and add advanced functionality like changing themes, adding user Authentication with Firebase, integrating with external API's and much more.

 For now, the user will be able to;